GeoRiskA/GAPPS/README.md

 ## INSTALLATION PROCEDURE

 ### Dependencies
-GAPPS is coded in Python 3 (Python 3.8 and 3.12 have been tested), and requires the following Python packages to run: `opencv matplotlib tk pathlib joblib pillow numpy pandas scikit-image subprocess`.
+GAPPS is coded in Python 3 (Python 3.8 and 3.12 have been tested), and requires the following Python packages to run: `opencv matplotlib tk pathlib joblib pillow numpy pandas scikit-image`.

 A suitable Python environment can be set up using conda and the packages installed from conda-forge: